-- The level of quality and detail in individual feedback of written assignments should be maintained, only delivered sooner and in a shorter time span between the first and the last student to receive it in each round (which should be much more feasible and realistic than it turned out last semester). - The ENG A1E syllable should be revised and presented to the Faculty Board for review. - 1.
-Number of first registrations for a course: First registration = the first time a student registers for a specific course. - 2.
+- The level of quality and detail in individual feedback on written assignments should be maintained, but this feedback must be delivered sooner and in a shorter time span between the first and the last student to receive it in each round (which should be much more feasible and realistic than it turned out last semester).

+- 1. Number of first registrations for a course: First registration = the first time a student registers for a specific course. - 2.
 Number of students completing a whole course (final Pass grade) at the time of analysis = the extent to which students complete the registered course credits, calculated by dividing the number of students completing a whole course at the time of analysis with the number of first-time registered students for the course.